Guide to Transgender and Gender Counseling Degrees and Schools

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-If you aspire to work with trans and nonbinary people as a mental health professional, there are many trans-positive career paths to explore, depending on your area of focus and level of training and certification.
+If you aspire to work with trans and nonbinary people as a mental health professional, there are many trans-focused career paths to explore, depending on your area of focus and level of training and certification.

 It is important to select the right academic setting for you to hone your skills.
 The colleges, universities, and organizations mentioned in this article are just some of the many programs taking progressive steps to help you on your way.
+So let’s take a look at the benefits of having an undergraduate degree, a graduate degree focused on gender counseling, and some of the available trans-focused continuing education opportunities.

 Undergraduate Degrees and Programs